seanox/devwex/README.md

 ## Individuality
-HTTP servers and virtual hosts use customizable templates for the error pages and list view of the directories (directory index).
+HTTP servers and virtual hosts use customizable templates for the error pages and list view of the directories (directory listing).
 With support for CGI environment variables, the content can be designed dynamically.

 ## Expandability